eosnetworkfoundation/docs/docs/60_protocol-guides/40_accounts_and_permissions.md

 `parent` | `name` | parent's named permission `required_auth` | `authority` | associated [authority](#32-authority-table) table

 The `parent` field links the named permission level to its parent permission.
-This is what allows hierarchical permission levels in EOSIO.
+This is what allows hierarchical permission levels in Antelope.

 ## 3.1.
 Permission Levels